maomaoNB/AM-GDM/README.md

 # AM-GDM

 # DATA
-Diabetes data is used to predict gestational diabetes
+Diabetes data This is a table in which data is used to predict early Gestational diabetes.